 I want to make gesture interaction – interacting with computers through hand movements in mid-air – easier and more enjoyable to use.
-My PhD research focuses on improving gesture interaction with small devices like phones and wearable computers, although the problems I deal with are not unique to these types of device.
-I’ve written a lot about gestures and problems with gesture interaction, so this page attempts to bring that information together to give an overview of why gestures are difficult and how we might make them better.
+My PhD research focused on helping users address gesture systems, especially when those systems only have limited capabilities for providing feedback.
+I’ve written a lot about gestures and problems with gesture interaction, so this page brings that information together to give an overview of why gestures are difficult and how we might make them better.

 Addressing Gesture Systems

 When users want to interact with an in-air gesture system, they must first address it.
-This involves finding where to perform gestures, so that they can be sensed, and finding out how to direct input towards only the system you want to interact with, so that other systems do not act upon your movements as well.
+This involves finding where to perform gestures, so that they can be sensed, and finding out how to direct input towards the system you want to interact with.
 During my PhD, I developed and evaluated interaction techniques for addressing in-air gesture systems.
 You can read more about this here.
 A related challenge is finding where to put your hands for mid-air interfaces, especially when mid-air haptics are used.
 I developed a system called HaptiGlow that helped users find a good hand position for mid-air input.

 Above- and Around-Device Interaction

-My research often looks at gestures in close proximity to devices, which is often above (for example, gesturing over a phone on a table) or around (for example, gesturing behind a device you are holding with your other hand) those devices.
-I give an introduction to around-device interaction here, present research and guidelines for above-device interaction with phones here, and discuss our work on above-device tactile feedback here.
+My research often looks at gestures in close proximity to small devices, either above (for example, gesturing over a phone on a table) or around (for example, gesturing behind a device you are holding with your other hand) those devices.
+I give an introduction to around-device interaction here, present some research and guidelines for above-device interaction with phones here, and discuss our work on above-device tactile feedback here.
 I also explain why we would want to use these types of gestures here.

 Gestures Are Not “Natural”